absmach/supermq-docs/docs/authorization.md

 In Magistrala, when a new user registers, they don't automatically have access to domains.
 The domain administrator must invite the user to the domain and assign them a role, such as administrator, editor, viewer, or member.

-Domain Administrator can invite an existing user in Magistrala or invite new users to domain by E-mail ID.
+Domain Administrator can invite an existing user in Magistrala or invite new users to the domain by E-mail ID.
-After User registering to Magistrala, User can accept the invitations to Domain.
+After the User registers with Magistrala, the User can accept the invitations to the Domain.

 All the Users in Magistrala are allowed to create a new Domain.
-Domain creating user becomes domain Administrator by default
+The user who creates a domain automatically becomes the domain administrator.

-User can have any one of the following relation with a domain
+Users can have any one of the following relations with a domain

 - [Administrator](#domain-administrator)
 - [Editor](#domain-editor)
 - [Viewer](#domain-viewer)
 - [Member](#domain-member)

-**Lets take the below Domain_1 with entities for explaining about User Domain Relationship.**
+**Let's take the below Domain_1 with entities for explaining about User Domain Relationship.**

 ![domain_users](diagrams/domain_users.drawio)

 ### Domain Administrator

-Users with administrator relation have full control over all entities (things, channels, groups) within the domain.
+Users with administrator relations have full control over all entities (things, channels, groups) within the domain.
 They can perform actions like creating, updating, and deleting entities created by others.
 Administrators are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
-**User_1** is **administrator** of **Domain_1**. **User_1 able to view all entities created by others and have administrator access all entities in domain**.
+**User_1** is **administrator** of **Domain_1**. **User_1 can view all entities created by others and have administrator access to all entities in the domain**.

 ![domain_users_administrator](diagrams/domain_users_administrator.drawio)

 ### Domain Editor

-Users with editor relation have access to update all entities (things, channels, groups) created by others within the domain.
+Users with editor relations have access to update all entities (things, channels, groups) created by others within the domain.
 Editor are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
-**User_2** is **editor** of **Domain_1**. **User_2 able to view all entities and have edit access to groups and channel entities, view access to thing entities in domain and also able to create & manage new thing ,channels & groups**.
+**User_2** is **editor** of **Domain_1**. **User_2 can view all entities and have edit access to groups and channel entities, view access to thing entities in the domain, and also able to create & manage new things, channels & groups**.

 ![domain_users_editor](diagrams/domain_users_editor.drawio)

 ### Domain Viewer

-Users with viewer relation have access to view all entities (things, channels, groups) created by others within the domain.
+Users with viewer relations have access to view all entities (things, channels, groups) created by others within the domain.
 Viewer are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
-**User_3** is **viewer** of **Domain_1**. **User_3 able to only view entities which are created by others in domain and <span style="color:blue"> also able to create & manage new things,channels & groups** </span>
+**User_3** is **viewer** of **Domain_1**. **User_3 can only view entities that are created by others in the domain and <span style="color:blue"> also able to create & manage new things, channels & groups** </span>

 ![domain_users_viewer](diagrams/domain_users_viewer.drawio)

 ### Domain Member

-Users with Members relation could not view and no access to entities (things, channels, groups) created by others within the domain.
+Users with Member relations could not view and no access to entities (things, channels, groups) created by others within the domain.
 Members are also allowed to create their own entities and can view and update the ones they have created.
-Domain Members will not have access by default to any of the entities in Domain, access shall be granted for specific entities by domain administrator or individual entity administrator.
+Domain Members will not have access by default to any of the entities in the Domain, access shall be granted for specific entities by the domain administrator or individual entity administrator.

 **Example:**
-**User_4 , User_5, User_6, User_7, User_8, User_9** is **member** of **Domain_1**. **These Member relation users can able to create & manage new things,channels & groups in domain.
-The can have access the entities to which they have relation in domain.
+**User_4 , User_5, User_6, User_7, User_8, User_9** is **member** of **Domain_1**. **These Member relation users can able to create & manage new things, channels & groups in the domain.
+They can have access to the entities to which they have a relation in the domain.
 They could not view and manage other entities to which they don't have any relation in domain**.
 !!! note "Note: All other users having administrator, editor, viewer relation with domain will also have member relation inherit with domain, which allows them to create new things, channels & groups."

 ![domain_users_member](diagrams/domain_users_member.drawio)

-After User Sign-Up to Magistrala, User is allowed to create new Domain or join to an existing domain via invitations, without Domain User could not create create _Things_, _Channels_, _Groups_.
+After the User Sign-Up to Magistrala, the User is allowed to create a new Domain or join an existing domain via invitations, without Domain User could not create _Things_, _Channels_, _Groups_.

 All operations, including creating, updating, and deleting Things, Channels, and Groups, occur at the domain level.
 For instance, when a user creates a new Thing using an access token, the newly created Thing automatically becomes associated with a specific domain.
 The domain information is extracted from the access token.
-When user obtaining a token, user should specify the domain for which they want to operate.
+When the user obtains a token, the user should specify the domain for which they want to operate.

-So to do operations on a Domain, An access token for domain is required.
-This can be obtained by two ways which is explained in [next section](#tokens-and-domain-tokens).
+So to do operations on a Domain, An access token for the domain is required.
+This can be obtained in two ways which is explained in [next section](#tokens-and-domain-tokens).

 ## Tokens and Domain Tokens

 JWT Token are used in Magistrala for Authentication and Authorization.
-The JWT Token have domain, exp, iat, iss, sub, type and user fields.
+The JWT Token has domain, exp, iat, iss, sub, type, and user fields.

 Example JWT Token: